irungentoo/toxcore/README.md

 1. Get our DHT working perfectly.(Done, needs large scale testing though.)
 2. Reliable connection (See Lossless_UDP protocol) to other peers according to client id.
 (Done, see DHT_sendfiletest.c for an example)
-3. Encryption. (this is where we are now)
+3. Encryption.
+(Done)
-4. Optimize for streaming media.
+4. Get a simple text only im client working perfectly.
+(This is where we are)
-5.
+5. Streaming media
+6.

 ## TODO: